mannbro/PiPicoXFS5152CE/README.md

 This is a Micropython library for implementing text-to-speech with the XFS5152CE chip using I2C.
 It has been tested on Raspberry Pi Pico.

-Functitonality other than text-to-speech are not implemented.
+Functitonality other than text-to-speech is not implemented.
 Only I2C is supported.
-SPI or UART is not supported even if the chip supports it.
+SPI or UART are not supported by the library even though the chip supports them.

 ## Functionality
 The library has functionality to send text to the XFS5152CE for voice output.

 It also has helper methods to control the output, such as setting language, voice, tone, speed and volume.

 ## Wiring
 * Pin 1 -> GND